-Council is awaiting the NSW Independent • Pricing and Regulatory Tribunal's (IPART) May 2023 determination on Council's overall 45.7% • Special Rate Variation (SRV).
+Council is awaiting the NSW Independent Pricing and Regulatory Tribunal's (IPART) May 2023 determination on Council's overall 45.7% • Special Rate Variation (SRV).

-The budget will be updated following the IPART determination in May 2023.
+reality of the current employment market is The budget will be updated following the IPART determination in May 2023.
 Should the SRV be approved in full, a balanced General Fund operating result (before capital) budget will be presented to the 26 June 2023 meeting for Council's consideration.
 If the SRV is not approved, a review will commence to identify \$4.2M of service reductions which will be implemented incrementally.

-Our spending - 2023/24 Discretionary versus Non Discretionary Spending
+Our spending 2023/24 Discretionary Non versus Discretionary Spending